 - Hurricane coverage is for loss or damage caused by a windstorm during a hurricane, including interior damage caused by the direct force of the hurricane or windstorm.

-Your basic property insurance does not include flood damage from surging tides or overflowing lakes or rivers.
+Your basic property insurance does not include water damage or flood damage from surging tides or overflowing lakes or rivers.
 We recommend that you talk to an insurance agent about separate flood insurance policies.

 Typically Covered Hurricane Windstorm Expenses

-Your hurricane windstorm coverage may be used for repair or replacement for damage such as:
+Your hurricane windstorm coverage may be used for repair or replacement for types of property damage such as:

 - Damaged, torn, or missing roof shingles or tiles